qiubinglin/btrader/README.md

 ### BTrader

-High-performance trading research and visualization toolkit.
-Core engine in C++ with real-time data pipelines, plus a Qt6/QML GUI (TradeView) for charts and order flow.
+High-performance trading research, execution, and visualization toolkit built with a C++ core engine featuring market data processing, strategy execution, and trading operations.
+Enhanced with a modern Qt6/QML GUI (TradeView) for advanced charting and order flow visualization.
+The platform supports comprehensive backtesting, live trading, and simulation trading capabilities.

 ---